Bermuda at the 1986 Commonwealth Games

-In light of the British Government policy of maintaining sporting links with apartheid South Africa (which was subject to a general sporting boycott at the time), Bermuda did not decide until very late whether to join what was a significant boycott of the 1986 Commonwealth Games in Edinburgh, Scotland.
+In light of the British Government policy of maintaining sporting links with apartheid South Africa (which was subject to a general sporting boycott at the time), Bermuda did not decide until late whether to join what was a significant boycott of the 1986 Commonwealth Games in Edinburgh, Scotland.
 The team took part in the Opening Ceremony but withdrew from the Games the following day.